 The special effects and props only enhanced the experience and distracted from nothing.

 Always as much of a master showman as is he is a singer, Bruce wielded his blade for battle cries such as “The Clansman” (which began with a brief historical lesson) and Crimean anthem “The Trooper,” which saw the vocalist clash “steel” with a towering Eddie straight from the single’s sleeve.
 A much larger, demonic Eddie would surface later on.
 Pyrotechnics set the place ablaze during the phantasmagoric and biblical title track of The Number of the Beast, one of the most celebrated albums from one of metal’s most celebrated bands.
 And celebrate we did with few disturbances.
 Fans for the most part were attentive and stayed put.
 This was special.
-There was that sort of magnetism in the atmosphere.
+There was that sort of pulse in the atmosphere.
 Iron Maiden had not played within the Pittsburgh city limits since 1996 with a different singer (the fine in his own damn right Blaze Bayley) whose stint in the band is still debated and touched upon.
-Nevertheless, by the band itself, the Blaze Bayley years are respected as evidenced by the inclusion of “Sign of the Cross” and a song I mentioned before in “The Clansman.”
+Nevertheless, by the Iron Maiden entity itself, the Blaze Bayley years are respected as evidenced by the inclusion of “Sign of the Cross” and previously mentioned epic “The Clansman.”
 People cried.
 People cheered.
 People cared.

-Spiritual themes were explored with aplomb as Iron Maiden jaunted through the stomping “Revelations,” “The Sign of the Cross,” and latter-day track “For The Greater Good of God.”
+Spiritual themes were explored with aplomb as Iron Maiden jaunted through the stomping “Revelations,” “The Sign of the Cross,” and latter-day march “For The Greater Good of God.”

 No songs were out of place.
-Even selections I like less than others meshed well with the stone-etched classics like bright staccato rocker “The Wicker Man,” the self-titled, punky (an artifact left by previous frontman Paul Di’Anno) and vaguely Celtic debut album’s morbid, medieval title track (this was when the second Eddie appeared surrounded by gothic torches), mystical concept album romp “The Evil That Men Do,” and dashing, exhilarating finale “Run To The Hills.”
+Even selections I favor less than others meshed well with stone-etched classics such as bright staccato rocker “The Wicker Man,” the self-titled, punky (an artifact left by previous frontman Paul Di’Anno) and vaguely Celtic debut album’s morbid, medieval title track (this was when the second Eddie appeared surrounded by gothic torches), mystical concept album romp “The Evil That Men Do,” and dashing, exhilarating finale “Run To The Hills.”
 Crowd participation was robust throughout the show, but the rivetheads, earthdogs, and hellrats certainly saved their throats for the closer.

 A sextet of jolly, gifted, well-read, middle-aged English gentlemen and their undead, immortal, other-dimensional avatar are having the times of their lives as they wave the flag for the NWOBHM movement that begat them, be it in North America or the rest of the planet.
 Be sure to catch their mighty, supernatural spectacle of myth, melody, magic, and war while they’re still plying their sacred, chosen trade.